antireaction/queerrights-en/docs/transrights/intro.md

 </summary>
 <section markdown="1">

 > This refers to various expressions that are gendered in a given society, such as certain clothes, hairstyles, behaviors, and body traits of a person.
-A person often uses them, as far as they can voluntary choose some of them, to signify their gender identity to the world, e. g. a woman wears a dress to signify that she is a woman.
+A person often uses them, as far as they can voluntary choose them, to signify their gender identity to the world.
+E. g. a woman wears a dress to signify that she is a woman.

 > However, this doesn't always have to be the case, e.g. a woman wears short hair even though the society she lives in regards this as a masculine gender expression.
-She doesn't stop being a woman by this, since she does this not because she wants to express that she is a man, but because she just likes it better this way and either sees it as a genderless act (hence wears it regardless of her gender identity), a rebellion against gender roles, or because she has a different view/concept of her womanhood that includes aspects others regard as masculine.
+She doesn't stop being a woman due to this, since she does this not because she wants to express that she is a man, but because she just likes it better this way and either sees it as a genderless act (hence wears it regardless of her gender identity), a rebellion against gender roles, or because she has a different view/concept of her womanhood that includes aspects others regard as masculine.

 > A gender expression that does not align with society's expectations for gender expressions of one's gender identity can be described as **gender non-conforming (gnc)**.
 This is _not_ a gender identity, but a descriptor of gender expression as it relates to a person's gender identity in the context of a given society.